 Mam Tor Short Walk Directions

 - If you want to extend your Mam Tor short walk, you can walk along the Great Ridge to Hollins Cross or Back Tor.
-Otherwise, simply head back down the steps and retrace your steps back to Mam Nick Car Park.
+Otherwise, simply head back down the steps and retrace your steps back to where you parked.

 Mission Accomplished!